campusrover/robot_services/robot_movement_and_feedback.md

 | COMPLETED_LOOP | the robot completed an exploration loop while patrolling
 | STOP_PATROL | the robot has received a command to stop patrolling
 | FINISH_PATROL | the robot has no more unexplored waypoints, the patrol algorithm has finished
+| QUEUE | all commands that are currently in the robot's planned actions

 ---
 Summary of Commands